CLE

 Texas CLE

-This presentation is approved for one hour of Legal Ethics CLE credit in California, and one hour of Legal Ethics/Professional Responsibility CLE credit in South Carolina (all levels).
-An application for accreditation of this activity has been submitted to the MCLE Committee of the State Bar of Texas and is pending.
+This presentation is approved for one hour of Legal Ethics CLE credit in California, one hour of Legal Ethics/Professional Responsibility CLE credit in South Carolina (all levels), and one hour of Ethics CLE credit in North Carolina.
+This course has been approved for Minimum Continuing Legal Education credit by the State Bar of Texas Committee on MCLE in the amount of 1.00 credit hours, of which 1.00 credit hours will apply to Legal Ethics/Professional Responsibility credit.

 Justia only reports attendance in jurisdictions in which a particular Justia CLE Webinar is officially accredited.
 Lawyers may need to self-submit their certificates for CLE credit in jurisdictions not listed above.